-Mike Schatzlein, M.D., principal, has extensive experience as a physician and senior health system executive in both the nonprofit and investor-owned sectors.
-Most recently he was Senior Vice President at Ascension Healthcare, serving as Group Operating Executive (Division President) for Indiana, Tennessee and Jacksonville.
+Mike Schatzlein, M.D., acquired extensive experience as a physician and senior health system executive in both the nonprofit and investor-owned sectors over a career that spanned four decades.
+Until 2017 he was Senior Vice President at Ascension, serving as Group Operating Executive (Division President) for Indiana, Tennessee and Jacksonville.
 His “Louise” Operating Group in 2016 had $5 billion in net operating revenue, and included 34 hospitals organized into three regional integrated delivery systems.

 Pioneering transplant surgeon

-Established Northern Indiana Heart Institute in 1984, and performed first heart transplant there in 1985.
+Established the Northern Indiana Heart Institute in 1984, and performed the first heart transplant there in 1985.
 The first Jarvik-7 Total Artificial Heart followed in 1987.
 Lung and heart-lung transplants were next.
-At one point in 2002, nine of the world’s 22 longest-living heart transplant patients had received their new hearts under Dr. Schatzlein’s direction.
+At one point in time, nine of the world’s 22 longest-living heart transplant patients had received their new hearts under Dr. Schatzlein’s direction.
+His team also published work expanding the indications for transplantation to older patients and to patients with cured previous cancer.

 Champion for transit in Nashville